ldynia/workshop-api-styles-fundamentals/docs/snippets.md

       }
     }
     ```
-1. Users repos with fragments
+1. Get user's repositories with fragments

     ```graphql
     fragment Repos on RepositoryConnection {